greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ### Trial Drafts, Client Approval

-For the first trial, using the client's style references, I created illustrations in two styles—watercolor and flat—depicting a boy in a park reaching for a flower, with his mom quickly stopping him.
+For the first trial, using the client's style references, I created illustrations in two styles - watercolor and flat - depicting a boy in a park reaching for a flower, with his mom quickly stopping him.

 The client approved a style similar to this (watercolor left, flat right).
 Ignore the limb issues (I generated these later); focus on the style: